Updates as of 10/7/2021

 At this time, given the effectiveness of the vaccines, there is no recommendation for those who are fully vaccinated (2 doses of mRNA vaccine or one dose of J&J vaccine) and are NOT moderate or severely immunocompromised to receive an additional dose.
 However, CDPH has been planning for and is ready to begin administering booster doses in California, once recommended by our federal partners and the Western States Scientific Safety Review Workgroup.

 What if I’m not eligible and still want to get an additional dose because I have other pre-existing medical conditions?

 At this time, additional vaccine doses are only authorized for individuals with moderate to severe immune compromise.
 Research has shown that two doses of the mRNA vaccines or one dose of the Johnson & Johnson vaccine still offers protection for other populations.

 Pending review of the evidence and approval by our federal partners and the Western States Scientific Safety Review Workgroup, booster shots for healthy individuals may become available in the near future to help maintain immunity to COVID-19 as announced by the U.S. Department of Health and Human Services.

-What is the difference between an additional dose and a booster dose?
+What is the difference between additional doses for immunocompromised individuals and booster doses?